Keyboard shortcuts

 BIP158 Compact Block Filters

-The node implements BIP158 compact block filters for light client support.
-While this is implemented at the node level, it integrates with UTXO commitments for efficient filtered block serving.
+BIP158 compact block filters support light clients and integrate with UTXO commitments for efficient filtered block serving.

 Location